How The Startup Friendliness Index (SFI) Workslink

 Luckily for her, all of these factors are well enough in Singapore and it reflects in their scores:

 Now we will take a look at what differentiates Singapore from other ecosystems and how Sofia might navigate its ecosystem to build her company.

 By many indicators, a budding Singaporean entrepreneur would have ample support to grow a business.
 In the Ideation phase, where Sofia would develop a product idea and conceptualize a business structure, we see that she would be a product of an environment where nearly 30% of firms have majority women ownership.
 That score is above the global average of 10.00 and gives Singapore a score of nearly 60.00.
 She also benefits from a city where more than 51% of the population views entrepreneurship as a good career choice.
 These factors can heavily affect whether or not an individual, especially women, will attempt to start their own venture.

-As Sofia moves on to the Seed Stage of her company, she will need to build a team, finance a work space for them, and find some seed funding.
-Here is where we see Singapore’s startup ecosystem is less favourable to the average citizen’s ability to grow a successful startup.
+As Sofia moves on to the Seed Stage of her company, she will need to build a team, finance a workspace for them, and find some seed funding.
+Here is where we see Singapore’s startup ecosystem is less favorable to the average citizen’s ability to grow a successful startup.
 Singapore has a low number of students per 1,000 inhabitants in comparison to the rest of our index.
 Its score of 3.16 puts it near the bottom.

 Part of this is the hazard of being a large city.
 Berlin is likewise near the bottom of the index.
 However, Singapore’s university score is also not as stellar as it could be.
 While there are many good universities in the city, it ranks distantly behind Berlin in its university score as ranked by Times Higher Education.
 The task of finding talented workers is multiplied by Singapore’s success in the startup scene world.
 Competition for good talent is fierce, and it is only expected to get tougher.